All of your frequently asked questions answered below.

 For naturally coloring your hair, henna is a permanent hair dye and will last as long as it takes to grow out.
 The average person will repeat their henna hair coloring treatment every 4-6 weeks for best color results.

 Henna does not come in a variety of colors.
-Pure 100% natural henna powder or paste only dyes in orange/red/brown shades.
-Any other colors will have other substances added (some of which are very dangerous like PPD which is usually found in black henna) to it.
+Our pure, 100% natural henna powder and paste only dyes in naturally occurring tones of orange/red/brown shades.
+Henna is a single plant.
+Plants don't typically produce more then one color outcome.
+Any other "henna colors" will have other substances added (some of which are very dangerous like PPD which is usually found in black henna) to it.
 If you have any reactions to henna please contact your physician immediately.

 For hair coloring, some commercial boxes of henna claim henna colors but when you read the ingredients you will find a variety of herbs, blends, additives, chemicals all listed on the box of "henna color".
 Henna only dyes the hair reddish tones.
 We recommend for all your henna and ayurvedic needs you purchase directly from Henna Sooq as we stand by our high quality standards.